Kuke Music Holding Limited Announces NYSE Compliance Restoration

 Beijing, Aug.
-05, 2025 (GLOBE NEWSWIRE) -- KUKE MUSIC HOLDING LIMITED (a leading classical music service platform in China, today announced that it received notification from the New York Stock Exchange (the “NYSE”) on June 30, 2025, confirming that the Company is now back in compliance with the NYSE’s quantitative continued listing standards.
+05, 2025 (GLOBE NEWSWIRE) -- KUKE MUSIC HOLDING LIMITED (“Kuke” or the “Company”) (NYSE: KUKE), a leading classical music service platform in China, today announced that it received notification from the New York Stock Exchange (the “NYSE”) on June 30, 2025, confirming that the Company is now back in compliance with the NYSE’s quantitative continued listing standards.
 This decision came as a result of the Company’s achievement of compliance with the NYSE’s minimum market capitalization and shareholders’ equity requirement of Section 802.01B of the NYSE Listed Company Manual as of the end of the 9-month plan period, which expired on June 24, 2025.

 The below compliance (“.BC”) indicator will no longer be transmitted for the Company’s American depositary shares, and the Company will no longer be noted as being below continued listing standards on the NYSE’s website (www.nyse.com).
 In accordance with the NYSE Listed Company Manual, the Company will be subject to a 12-month follow-up period during which the Company will be monitored to ensure continued compliance with the NYSE’s listing standards.